SirWumpus/post4/README.md

 - - -
 ### ABORT" ccc"
 ( `i*x` `x1` -- | `i*x` ) ( R: `j*x` -- | `j*x` )
-If `x1` is not equal to zero, display the message that follows up to the closing double-quote and perform an `ABORT`.
+If `x1` is not equal to zero (0), display the message that follows up to the closing double-quote and perform an `ABORT`.

 - - -
 ### ABS